Magi-Nation: Creature Listing

 Challenge Rating: 2

-Bikneets are tiny creatures resembling acorns with eyes.
+Bikneets are tiny creatures resembling translucent acorns with eyes.
 They are used by magi primarily for their magical abilities or as spies or observers.
 Bikneets are not mobile via traditional means, though they can wriggle to avoid attacks if necessary.
 They typically hide among the branches of the great trees of Naroom, or are sometimes sent into other regions because of their small size and excellent observation skills.

 Short-range Teleport (Su): Though a bikneets cannot move normally while attacned to a tree, it can teleport up to 40' as a standard action.
 It usually does this to move from tree to tree to improve its view; it can also use this to return to the tree on the round following a self-propelled attack (see below).